 Using device

 This attribute is used to specify the instrument or equipment utilized to execute an action.
 Using device is appropriate when the device is actually used to carry out the action that is the focus of the procedure.
+For observables, it is a device used to perform the observation.

 For example,